 How does MMS prepare students for ongoing schools?

 MMS graduates attend highly selective public and independent high schools in New York City, and go on to graduate from excellent colleges, universities, and professional schools.
 Known for their social and emotional resilience, responsible work habits, and inner confidence, our alumni are adaptable, having learned to work successfully on their own, in groups, and alongside their teachers.
 They are active in their school communities, pursuing a range of academic interests, extra-curricular activities, community service projects and hobbies.

 How is Montessori education relevant in the 21st century?

-As rapid advancements in communications and technology change all aspects of society, our children will have to be flexible and resourceful in their professional lives.
-Our Montessori education teaches them how to make good decisions; how to organize, plan and self-direct their work; how to communicate with a variety of tools and to different audiences; how to adapt and think creatively; and how to reflect, be pro-active, think long-term, and improve through learning.
+In today’s fast paced age of information, we have a wealth of knowledge at our fingertips.
+Therefore, an education that teaches children how to learn and focuses on perseverance, independence and confidence is what is valuable.
+Our educational philosophy is not dedicated to the memorization of facts but instead teaches children how to become life long learners.
+Our Montessori education teaches children how to make good decisions; how to organize, plan and self-direct their work; how to communicate with a variety of tools and to different audiences; how to adapt and think creatively; and how to reflect, be pro-active, think long-term, and improve through learning.

 “We fell in love with the facility, the faculty and the politeness of the students.
 When we originally toured the school, we were amazed at how well behaved the students were.
 They said thank you, held the doors for us, smiled when walking past us ...
 No school we toured came even close to MMS with this and our choice was easy about where we wanted to send our child.”